-- Anything that I could wish?
-In the US, we drive on the right, and we have a right turn on a red traffic light if there is no oncoming cross traffic.
+- Anything that I could wish for?
+In the US, we drive on the right, and we have a right turn at a red traffic light if there is no oncoming cross traffic.
 It would be great to have a left turn on red in South Africa.
 Then again, you have taxis that never wait for any color traffic light, or stop sign

 - Over the past decade, the price of fuel in South Africa has increased by a staggering 118%.
 In the US the countrywide average fuel price during the same period: USA 2008 $3.61, 2018 $2.657, a 26% reduction

-They have no protection should they come off their bikes.
+They have no protection should they have an accident while riding their bikes.
 It is common to see motorcycles traveling at speeds significantly above the maximum-posted speed limits on the interstates or national roads.
 I even saw a motorbike pop a wheelie!
 A friend in Cape Town told me this week that he was driving in heavy traffic when he saw an obstruction ahead.
-It was a young kid lying in the road next to his red motorcycle.
-He read the following day that it was a 19-year old who a hit-and-run taxi driver killed.
+It was a young kid lying on the road next to his red motorcycle.
+He read the following day that it was a 19-year-old who a hit-and-run taxi driver killed.